Commonly asked questions by current and prospective clients...

 How do you conduct virtual sessions?

 The mental health community has become quite adept at providing teletherapy.
 Sessions are conducted over our HIPAA-compliant platform through Simple Practice or through Google Meet.
-We do not use Zoom or Facetime.
+We do not use Zoom or FaceTime due to lack of HIPAA privacy.
 Clients receive a virtual link through an appointment reminder via email, text, or both ahead of time.

-Visits on the client-end should be held in a quiet, private place.
-Client's must be physically in the State of NJ per our licensing regulations, and must not be in transit.
+Visits on the client-end should be held in a quiet, private, and stationery place.
+Clients must be physically in the State of NJ per state licensing regulations and may not be in transit in the event your therapist needs to send help your way.

 Do you take Medicaid or Medicare?